Career Paths in Psychology to Help You Get Started

 “Given the extent to which psychology exists in everything we think, feel and do, there are many different career pathways you can pursue with a psychology degree,” Garrin said.

 - Career counselor.
-The American Counseling Association (ACA) noted career counselors help to match prospective employees with careers that best suit their interests and skill sets.
+BLS noted career counselors help to match prospective employees with careers that best suit their interests and skill set

 - Case manager.
 Case managers advocate for patients while managing and coordinating treatments and schedules for patients, caregivers and families, according to the Case Management Society of America (CMSA).